 The Wesleyan Argus is published by the undergraduates of Wesleyan University.
 The Wesleyan Argus was founded in 1868 and is the country’s oldest twice-weekly printed college newspaper.
 The Argus was named after the hundred-eyed, all-seeing giant from Greek mythology.
-Argus alumni have gone on to write and to work for the country’s top media companies such as The New York Times and ABC News.
+Argus alumni have gone on to write and to work for the country’s top media companies such as The New York Times, The Wall Street Journal, The Washington Post, Vanity Fair, and ABC News.

-The Argus is published twice weekly during the school year except in exam periods or recesses.
+The Argus is published twice weekly during the school year except in exam periods, recesses, wartimes, or global pandemics.

 For editorial concerns, including content questions or corrections, email email@example.com.